TheLastSultan/RocketDevsDocs/docs/index.md

 <img src="./assets/pricing_table.png" alt="Pricing table" style="width:60%">
 </div>

 As a bootstrapped startup, we understand the importance of cost-effectiveness without compromising on competence.
 While our competitors charge $8,640/month and $12,480/month per median-priced developer, RocketDevs offers an incredible pricing model.
 We charge only $1600/month for the same high-caliber developer talent.
-We accomplish this by This means significant savings for your company while still securing exceptional remote developers who meet your specific requirements.
+We accomplish this by leveraging a global talent pool, optimizing operational efficiencies, and utilizing a remote-first approach to reduce overhead costs.
+This means significant savings for your company while still securing exceptional remote developers who meet your specific requirements.

 Another point of pride: We are bootstrapped and profitable from Day 1.
 Unlike our competitors, we don't have a 87M Series D debt note and never will.
 Our 90% margin is your 90% savings.